k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/06_how_to_use_graphit.md

 # Working with Graphit

-Graphit is a utility that allows you to design the documents response format of your web-services.
+Graphit is a utility that allows you to design a document's response format of a Web Service.

-### Creating and Editing a graphit file
+### Creating and Editing a Graphit File

 The following are the basic steps for creating a Graphit file and understanding its structure and properties: